derivexyz/v2-core/README.md

 ## Gas Metrics

-See docs in [test/integration-tests/metrics](./test/integration-tests/metrics/) for more detail.
+See documentation in [test/integration-tests/metrics](./test/integration-tests/metrics/) for more detail.